florale/multilevelcoda/README.md

-It integrates the principes of Compositional Data Analysis (CoDA) and Multilevel Modelling and supports both compositional data as an outcome and predictors in a wide range of generalized (non-)linear multivariate multilevel models .
+It integrates the principes of Compositional Data Analysis (CoDA) and Multilevel Modelling and supports both compositional data as an outcome and predictors in a wide range of generalized (non-)linear multivariate multilevel models.

 ## Installation